-In some public hospitals, you can choose to have your care provided by a small group of midwives — ‘team midwifery care’.
+In some public hospitals you can choose to have your care provided by a small group of midwives — ‘team midwifery care’, this is mainly for low-risk pregnancies.
 You might be able to see the same midwife during and after your pregnancy.
 If you need to be seen by a doctor, it would be one who is working in the hospital.
 Check with your hospital to see if they offer this arrangement.

-Some women choose to have a private obstetrician see them during their pregnancy and birth.
+You may choose to see a private obstetrician during your pregnancy and birth.
 If you want to give birth at a certain hospital, check which private obstetricians can practise at that hospital.

 Finding a health professional

 Make sure that you explore all your options.
 It’s ok to change your mind and find the care that’s right for you.
 It’s important to have a positive, trusting relationship with your healthcare provider.